mattay/dotfiles/README.md

 # dotfiles
-A collection of dote files
+A collection of dot files